Holidead

 Camille Ligon (born July 21, 1986), known by her ring name Holidead, is an American professional wrestler.
-She is currently signed to Major League Wrestling (MLW).
+She is best known for her stints in Ring of Honor (ROH) and Major League Wrestling (MLW).

 Professional wrestling career

+World Wonder Ring Stardom (2015–2016)

+At Mask Fiesta 2015 on October 25, 2015, Holidead, wrestling under the ring name Kairian 2.0, lost to Act Ranger.

-Ring of Honor Wrestling (ROH) (2017–2022)
+Ring of Honor (2017–2021)

-In 2017 Holidead debuted in Ring of Honor Wrestling (ROH) in a One-on-one match against Sumie Sakai but was unsuccessful.
+In 2017, Holidead debuted in Ring of Honor Wrestling (ROH), in a One-on-one match against Sumie Sakai but was unsuccessful.
 Afterwards Holidead entered the Women of Honor Championship tournament in 2018 but lost to Deonna Purrazzo in the first round via submission.

 In 2021 Holiday returned to Ring of Honor but this time it was to enter the ROH Women's World Championship tournament after the ROH Women of Honor title had been retired due to then Kelly Klein's contract dispute with the ROH owner.
-Holidead returned in the ROH Women's World Title tournament against Max The Impaler but was unsuccessful as Max The Impaler defeated her in the One-on-one female powerhouse match-up via pinfall.
+Holidead returned in the ROH Women's World Title tournament against Max the Impaler but was unsuccessful as Max The Impaler defeated her in the One-on-one female powerhouse match-up via pinfall.